BCDigSchol/missionary-grammars/app/views/pages/praxis.html.md

 contained in the publication gazetteer and the target language metadata fields into an interactive map that plots the places of publication for each text in the corpus, as well as the loci of target language speech communities.
-We used MapWarper to georectify a period (1892) map from the from the University of Illinois at <a href="http://imagesearchnew.library.illinois.edu/cdm/landingpage/collection/africanmaps" target="_blank">Urbana-Champaign Maps of
+We used MapWarper to georectify a period (1892) map from the from the University of Illinois at Urbana-Champaign <a href="http://imagesearchnew.library.illinois.edu/cdm/landingpage/collection/africanmaps" target="_blank">Maps of
 Africa to 1900</a> collection, which we used as a base-layer.
 This resource was then embedded directly into the HTML site.